#LIFEONAIR Thom Williams' Honda S2000

-We caught up with Thom to find out more about his stunning take on the AP1 Honda S2000 while over in England.
+We caught up with Thom to learn more about his stunning take on the AP1 Honda S2000 in England.

 Air Lift Performance: Hey Thom, we’re loving the S2000!
-What made you choose a Japanese sports car and what was your inspiration to modify it in the way you have?
+What made you choose a Japanese sports car, and what inspired you to modify it in the way you have?

 Thom Williams: I’ve wanted an S2000 for as long as I can remember.
 They have such an awesome wedge shape.
 Even as far back as my high school days, I’d find myself looking at them in magazines, although they weren’t lowered.
-Budget and opportunity lead me to my first few cars and I got really into the VW/stance look.
+Budget and opportunity led me to my first few cars, and I got really into the VW/stance look.
 Those two paths meet in this project!
-I had experience with Air Lift Performance after fitting a kit to my previous BMW E46, so I knew it was possible to could combine a sports car driving experience with the low look.
-Air Lift Performance 3P is the best system I’ve tried yet and I absolutely love the outcome!
+I had experience with Air Lift Performance after fitting a kit to my previous BMW E46, so I knew it was possible to combine a sports car driving experience with the low look.
+Air Lift Performance 3P is the best system I’ve tried yet, and I absolutely love the outcome!

 Thom Williams: While the air install was a breeze, getting the wheels to fit was a bit more of a challenge than I first anticipated.
-On the initial test fit they looked perfect, but when it all came together with tires, they interfered with the arch and stoped it from going as low as I had hoped.
-Not wanting to change the body lines or flare the arch too much, I ended up sourcing some SPC camber adjustable ball joints bring the top of the wheels in a little.
-The added camber actually looks pretty cool too.
+On the initial test fit, they looked perfect, but when it all came together with tires, they interfered with the arch and stopped it from going as low as I had hoped.
+Not wanting to change the body lines or flare the arch too much, I ended up sourcing some SPC camber adjustable ball joints to bring the top of the wheels in a little.
+The added camber actually looks pretty cool, too.

 Air Lift Performance: Is this the car finished, or are you looking to change up some things in the future?